 The PSOE and Sumar agree to decriminalize insults to the Crown and offenses to religious sentiments

-Barcelona / MadridIn the midst of a horribilis week for the PSOE due to the judicial agenda against Pedro Sánchez's inner circle, the socialists and Sumar have agreed to unblock one of the pending issues in Congress for the PSOE due to the judicial agenda against Pedro Sánchez's circle, the socialists and Sumar have agreed to unblock The document agreed between PSOE and Sumar also foresees the repeal of insults to the Cortes Generales or legislative assemblies (punishable by fines of twelve to eighteen months) and also against the high institutions of the State such as the Spanish government, the General Council of the Judiciary (CGPJ), the Constitutional Court, the Supreme Court, the equivalent bodies of the autonomous communities, and the armies and security forces and corps.
-What is maintained are the prison sentences of three to five years for those who use "force, violence or intimidation" against them and fines of twelve to eighteen months for those who "seriously threaten" them.
+The document agreed between PSOE and Sumar also provides for the repeal of insults to the Cortes Generales or legislative assemblies (punishable by fines of twelve to eighteen months) and also against high State institutions such as the Spanish government, the General Council of the Judiciary (CGPJ), the Constitutional Court, the Supreme Court, the equivalent bodies of the autonomous communities, and the armies and security forces.
+What remains are prison sentences of three to five years for those who use "force, violence or intimidation" against these institutions and fines of twelve to eighteen months for those who "seriously threaten" them.

-In fact, on the eve of the end of the current session period — there are only two ordinary plenary sessions left before summer — the approval of this proposal will not be immediate because it still has to overcome the vote on the amendments in their entirety, be debated with the groups and be approved in committee and in the Justice commission before returning to the plenary session of the lower house.
+In fact, on the eve of the end of the current session – there are only two ordinary plenary sessions left before the summer – the approval of this proposal will not be immediate as it still has to overcome the vote on the amendments in their entirety, be debated with the groups and be approved in committee and in the Justice commission before returning to the plenary session of the lower house.
 Once approved, it would still have to go through the Senate.

 "Puppeteers and illustrators"